 Savings accounts provide a way to earn interest, often in a government-insured package.
 Numerous types of savings accounts are available, and while they all share certain characteristics, they also have different structures and financial goals.
-In addition to straight savings accounts that prioritize liquidity, you can also open savings accounts that serve both medium- and long-term needs.
+In addition to straight savings accounts that prioritize liquidity, you can open savings accounts that serve both medium- and long-term needs.
 Whether you’re looking for a secure place to store your emergency fund, an insured account that pays a high interest rate or a long-term retirement savings account, you’ll find plenty of options to meet your needs.

 Savings Deposit Accounts

 Traditional savings accounts carry insurance from the Federal Deposit Insurance Corp. of up to $250,000 per depositor, per bank.
 This is one of the major distinctions between deposit accounts like checking, savings, money market and certificate of deposit accounts, and investment accounts such as brokerage accounts.

 Benefits: Traditionally pay interest and carry FDIC insurance

 Drawbacks: Interest may be low, and certain withdrawals are limited to six per month.

 Who they are best for: Customers looking for their first savings account or those who need to open other accounts at certain institutions such as credit unions.